AMTC Dresden

 7.1 General information about cookies

-We use cookies on our website.
-These are small files that your browser automatically creates and that are stored on your IT system (laptop, tablet, smartphone or similar) when you visit our site.
+Cookies are small files that your browser automatically creates and that are stored on your IT system (laptop, tablet, smartphone, etc.) when you visit our website.

-In the cookie, information is stored that arises in each case in connection with the specific end device used.
-This does not mean, however, that we thereby gain direct knowledge of your identity.
+Information is stored in the cookie that results from the connection with the specific end device used.
+However, this does not mean that we obtain direct knowledge of your identity.

-The use of cookies serves on the one hand to make the use of our offer more pleasant for you.
+The use of cookies serves to make the use of our website more pleasant for you.
 For example, we use so-called session cookies to recognize that you have already visited individual pages of our website.
 These are automatically deleted after you leave our site.

-In addition, we also use temporary cookies to optimize user-friendliness, which are stored on your terminal device for a certain fixed period of time.
-If you visit our site again in order to use our services, it is automatically recognized that you have already been with us and which entries and settings you have made so that you do not have to enter them again.
+In addition, we also use temporary cookies to optimize user-friendliness, which are stored on your end device for a specified period of time.
+If you visit our site again to use our services, it is automatically recognized that you have already visited us and which entries and settings you have made so that you do not have to enter them again.

-On the other hand, we use cookies to statistically record the use of our website and to evaluate it for the purpose of optimizing our offer for you.
-These cookies enable us to automatically recognize that you have already been to our site when you visit it again.
-These cookies are automatically deleted after a defined period of time.
+On the other hand, we use cookies to statistically record the use of our website and to evaluate our offer for you for the purpose of optimization.
+These cookies enable us to automatically recognize that you have already visited our website when you visit it again.
+The cookies set in this way are automatically deleted after a defined period of time.
+The respective storage duration of the cookies can be found in the settings of the consent tool used.

 7.2 Legal basis for the use of cookies

-The data processed by cookies, which are required for the proper functioning of the website, are thus necessary to protect our legitimate interests as well as those of third parties in accordance with Article 6 (1) sentence 1 lit. f DS-GVO.
+The data processed by the cookies, which are required for the proper functioning of the website, are therefore necessary to protect our legitimate interests and those of third parties in accordance with Art.
+6 para.
+1 lit. f) GDPR.

-For all other cookies, it applies that you have given your consent to this within the meaning of Art.
-6 (1) lit. a DS-GVO via our opt-in cookie banner.
+For all other cookies, you have given your consent to this via our opt-in cookie banner within the meaning of Art.
+6 para.
+1 lit. a) GDPR.

 8. Contents of our websites